Sklamberg Lurje & Judelman

 Yiddish Songs of Resilience

-This new program offers a rare intimate setting to hear two of the most sought after voices in the contemporary Yiddish scene – Klezmatics’ front-man Lorin Sklamberg and Latvian chanteuse Sasha Lurje – presenting songs that speak to finding power in challenging moments.
-The Jewish people have centuries of experience dealing with difficult times, and song has always been a way to give voice to our struggles and hopes for a better future.
-These diverse songs, ranging from the contemporary to early-modern period, help us contextualize the present moment and remind us we will make it through to better times, as we always have.
+Yiddish Songs of Resilience presents songs ranging from contemporary to early-modern that speak to finding power in the midst of catastrophe.
+The Jewish people have centuries of experience dealing with difficult times, and song has always been a powerful way to give voice to their struggles and hopes for a better future.
+These songs help us contextualize the present moment and remind us we will make it through to better times, as we always have.